Ryw-cloud/scity.github.io/index.md

 ### An example: massive MIMO
 Massive MIMO and beamforming technology are one of the key technologies of mmWave systems.
 Massive MIMO can form narrower beams, and beamforming can reduce interference and improve signal-to-noise ratio.
 In actual deployment scenarios, the uplink and downlink coverage of base stations can be enhanced with the help of multi-channel and multi-antenna transceiver enhancements, and differentiated coverage solutions can be provided for high and low-rise buildings and linear roads.

+## Summary

+The blog has introduced concepts and solutions to improve cellular network's performance, and there are more technologies to be discovered.
+I would be appreciate if this article can provide insights regarding network optimization to you.